HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 Tube Sterilization Method (RO Not Available):
 1. Complete Steps 1-2 from Tube Sterilization Method (RO Available), minus the bucket filled with RO water.
 2. Soak the peristaltic and clear tubing in the bucket with bleach for 15 min; make sure the bleach makes it into the inside of the tube.
 The best way to ensure the tube is filled is by rolling up the tube and then making sure both openings are submerged.
 Air bubbles should escape as the tube fills.
 3. Remove tubing from bleach bucket and wipe down ends with kimwipe and 70% EtOH.
-Place in sterile storage bucket. **Shouldn't be done more than 24 hours in advance of sampling to avoid tube damage due to bleach residue**
+Place in a sterile storage bucket. **Shouldn't be done more than 24 hours in advance of sampling to avoid tube damage due to bleach residue**
 4. Once the CTD is on deck, with a sterilized Nalgene bottle, collect ~250 ml of Niskin sample water in addition to the 1 L Nalgene bottle sample.
 Before filtering through the sterivex, run the 250 ml of sample water through the tubing to clean off residual bleach.
 Use tubing immediately.

 **Bench Space Preparation:**
-* Anchor the peristaltic pump and carboy to ship bench using screws/eye bolts or bungee cords.
+* Anchor the peristaltic pump and carboy to the ship bench using screws/eye bolts or bungee cords.
 * Sterilize the workstation by wiping surfaces with kimwipes and a 10% bleach solution before every sampling event.
 If the workspace surface is wood, use the tabletop covering to cover the sample processing area.
-* Optional but encouraged: store items that can easily tip/fall in rough seas in an anchored container such as a tupperware or crate to prevent falling and contamination.
+* Optional but encouraged: store items that can easily tip/fall in rough seas in an anchored container, such as a tupperware or crate, to prevent falling and contamination.

 **Immediately Before Sampling:**
 * All sterile fittings should be left in the packaging until ready to use.
 * Organize your peristaltic and clear tubing, water catchment bucket (if no sink is available), and Smith-Root filters for all samples at a station prior to collection.
-* Pre-label Smith-Root bags with sample number and with the cast number, location, date, etc.
+* Pre-label Smith-Root bags with the sample number and the cast number, location, date, etc.
 * Make a small boat of folded aluminum foil on which to rest your clean tubing if needed (if re-using the same tubing for multiple samples).

 **Field Sampling Records:**